-So, I try and buy a new power supply from a computer supplier (let’s say they are called Tell Computers).
+So, I try to buy a new power supply from a computer supplier (let’s say they are called Tell Computers).

 Buy online and pay by credit card.
-They will only ship to credit card billing address.
-No problem I say, somebody will be there to pick it up and sign for it.
+They will only ship to the credit card billing address.
+No problem, I say, somebody will be there to pick it up and sign for it.
 Takes so long to arrive that nobody is there anymore.
-So, I think, I’ll have the courier redeliver to work.
-They can’t change delivery address without Tell’s permission.
-OK, I say, somebody will be in on Thursday, please deliver it then.
-They try and deliver Friday.
+So, I think I’ll have the courier redeliver to work.
+They can’t change the delivery address without Tell’s permission.
+OK, I say, “Somebody will be in on Thursday; please deliver it then.”
+They try to deliver on Friday.

 No problem, thinks I. I will have them deliver one evening.
 “We don’t do evening deliveries,” they say.
 So I say, “I’m in Saturday”.
 We don’t work weekends”.
 Huum.